Institute of Hotel Management, Guwahati

-The Institute of Hotel Management, Catering Technology and Applied Nutrition, Guwahati is an education institution for training students in hotel management, catering technology, general food management, and allied subjects, located in Guwahati, the capital of Assam, India.
-It was established by the Ministry of Tourism of the Government of India in 1984 as the Food Craft Institute.
-It was upgraded to an Institute of Hotel Management in 1995 and is affiliated with National Council for Hotel Management and Catering Technology.
+The Institute of Hotel Management, Catering Technology and Applied Nutrition, Guwahati is an educational institution for training students in hotel management, catering technology, food service, and allied subjects, located in Guwahati, the capital of Assam, India.
+The institute was established by the Ministry of Tourism, Government of India, in 1984 as a Food Craft Institute.
+It was later upgraded to an Institute of Hotel Management in 1995 and is affiliated with the National Council for Hotel Management and Catering Technology.